Published Jul 16, 2019

 XML parsing could be hidden in other frameworks and libraries.
-For example, with REST, when a resource has an XML representation, the REST framework typically use an underlying XML parser for processing the request message, which obviously is fully under control of a potential attacker.
+For example, with REST, when a resource has an XML representation, the REST framework typically uses an underlying XML parser for processing the request message, which is fully under control of a potential attacker.

-To be safe during XML processing coming from untrusted sources, a number of XML features should be not enabled when configuring the parser.
+To be safe during XML processing coming from untrusted sources, several XML features should be not enabled when configuring the parser.

 A5: Broken access control